magus/ai/README.md

 # ✨ hakase

-> generate commands from natural language
+> use natural language to generate commands

 ## install